 \subsubsection{GBT frame decoder}

-For each optical input link, a dedicated \gls{GFD} extracts the samples from the incoming \gls{GBT} frames.
-Since the SAMPA is operated in split mode, each SAMPA provides two data streams and for each link five data streams are received from two and a half SAMPA chips.
-Each of these streams carries data from a group of \num{16} SAMPA channels.
-A single \gls{GBT} frame contains ten samples---two from each of the five SAMPA streams.
+The data format of the \gls{GBT} frames was described in \secref{sec:TPC:GBTframes}.
+For each optical input link, a dedicated \gls{GFD} extracts the samples from the \gls{GBT} frames.

-After initialization or reset, the \gls{GFD} locks to the \textit{SYNC} pattern to align with the start of the \gls{ADC} data stream.
-Once locked, the SAMPA streams cycle deterministically through the \num{16} channels, time-bin by time-bin, with the first samples after the \textit{SYNC} pattern corresponding to channels \num{0} and \num{16} (depending on the connected SAMPA group).
+After initialization or reset, the \gls{GFD} searches for the \textit{SYNC} pattern to align with the start of the \gls{ADC} data.
+Once locked, the samples can be assigned to channels according to their deterministic position in the stream, which cycles through the \num{16} channels time-bin by time-bin, with the first samples after \textit{SYNC} corresponding to channels 0 or 16 (depending on the SAMPA stream).

-Once the decoder locks to the \textit{SYNC} pattern, samples can be reliably decoded and assigned to the correct channel.
-They are forwarded to the aligner (\cf~\secref{sec:UL:Decode:Align}) as an optimized stream, with two samples per \gls{CRU} clock cycle.
-This precursor stream is not yet the final link data stream, as alignment and timing information are still missing.
+The decoded samples are forwarded to the aligner (\cf~\secref{sec:UL:Decode:Align}) as an intermediate stream with two samples per \gls{CRU} clock cycle.
+This stream is not yet the final link data stream, as alignment and timing information are still missing.